metamn/beat/code/pages/what-to-learn-next-december-2016/what-to-learn-next-december-2016.md

 This was the case with React.
 Since I'm not writing interaction-heavy applications I don't need it.
 So I've skipped React entirely.

 Now I have two things on my radar: CSS Grid Layout and Material Design for the web.
-Both of them are cool new technologies and looking to find the need to use them.
+Both of them are cool new technologies; let's see if there is a case to use them.

 ## CSS Grid Layout